 It was a miracle that the blade missed the intestines, one that Nicholi was grateful for.
-He stayed with Sergei for as long as it took.
+He stayed with Sergei for as long as it took for each 'dissection'.
 I think Nicholi enjoyed using his skills to help people again, instead of to kill them.
 Had he not become a rotten carpenter, he would have become a great doctor.